takaratruong/EasyPPO/README.md

 EasyPPO is a straightforward and user-friendly implementation of Proximal Policy Optimization (PPO), offering integration with a custom Mujoco environment and Weights & Biases (WandB) logging.
 This repository is designed for simplicity and serves as an ideal starting point for researchers new to PPO or those seeking a comprehensible implementation.

 ## Overview
 Originating from The Movement Lab at Stanford, EasyPPO was initially created for character animation.
-However, it has been successfully repurposed for robotic arm control in pybullet.
+However, it has been successfully repurposed for robotic arm control envs as well.
 The only prerequisite is a compatible gym environment.
 Its primary features include:

 * A clean, minimalist PPO implementation suitable for both beginners and those seeking a simplified codebase.
 * An example of a custom Mujoco environment (training a humanoid to walk using DeepMimic).